-A small business is defined as a business with 1-99 employees.
-According the government of Canada, small businesses account for almost 98% of the total business throughout the country.
+According to the government of Canada, small businesses account for almost 98% of total businesses throughout the country.
 Can you imagine if 98% of Canada’s businesses shut down?
 That would be a scary situation, which is why risk management and business continuity planning is very important as a small business owner.

 What is business continuity?

 Business continuity planning is essentially preparing your business for the worst.
 It’s implementing a step-by-step plan for the future should an emergency situation occur, and it’s something that some small business owners overlook.
 What would you do if there was a power outage?
 How would you recover from a cyber attack?
-Are you properly prepared for natural disasters?
+Are you properly prepared for natural disasters or a pandemic?
 These are just a few of the questions you need to begin asking yourself to develop a business continuity plan.